AkhilDintakurthi/DualLLM-Summarizer/README.md

 **LLM-Powered Web Summarizer with Multi-Model Evaluation**
 Built to showcase full-stack GenAI engineering — from dynamic web scraping to dual-model summarization and automated LLM-based evaluation.

-> ✅ Perfect for GenAI portfolios, LLM Engineering resumes, and AI hackathons.

 ---

 ## 🚀 Overview